optopodi/optopodi/book/src/contributing.md

 > * Advocating for, or encouraging, any of the above behaviour
 > * Other conduct which could reasonably be considered inappropriate in a professional setting

 The following are examples of good choices during collaboration with your team and choices to avoid.
-The Recurse Center did such an excellent job creating these examples that addition explanation is not needed.
+The Recurse Center did such an excellent job creating these examples that additional explanation is not needed.

 **These guidelines aren’t for punishing people.**